adidier17/AuthorRank/paper/paper.md

 in the network, and others.
-However, these are metrics and approaches which describe the graph itself or the role of a node within it, and the NetworkX library - while highly relevant for understanding an authorship graph and its functionality used as part of this library - it is not a substitute for the creation of the co-authorship network.
+However, these are metrics and approaches which describe the graph itself or the role of a node within it, and the NetworkX library - while highly relevant for understanding an authorship graph and its functionality is used as part of this library - it is not a substitute for the creation of the co-authorship network.
 AuthorRank provides the capability to create a co-authorship network which provides indications of authors impact